opis/docs/closure/4.x/objects.md

 by using the `setCustom` method.
 The method receives as parameters the class name, serialization function and deserialization function.

+**Opis Closure** already provides a generic serialization method for all objects, you are not required to implement one for every class.
+{:.alert.alert-info data-title="Remember"}

 ```php
 use Opis\Closure\Serializer;